angela1C/Programming-and-Scripting-Project/README.md

 ### Scatterplots of the Iris data set.

 A scatter plot is a useful plot as it visually shows how the different variables or features in the data set correlate with one another.
 It is a graph of the ordered pairs of two variables.
 One variable is plotted on the x-axis while the other variable is plotted on the y-axis.
 A scatter plot can be used to visualize relationships between numerical variables such as the petal measurements and the sepal measurements in the Iris data set.
-The Iris data set is a multi-class data set as there are three classes to which the observations could belong to.  `seaborn` has a pairwise scatter plots function that is suitable for dealing with this.
+The Iris data set is a multi-class data set as there are three classes to which the observations could belong to.
+The `seaborn` library has a pairwise scatter plots function that is suitable for dealing with this.
 The `pairplot()` function shows all pairwise relationships and the marginal distributions that can be conditioned on a categorical variable.
 `pairplot` creates a grid of axes with each variable in the data is shared in the y-axis across a single row and in the x-axis across a single column.
 The diagonals show plots of the univariate distribution of the data for the variable in that column.